charliewhitfield/ivoyager_table_importer/README.md

 ## DB_ENTITIES_MOD Format

 This table modifies an existing DB_ENTITIES table.
-It can add entities or fields, or overwrite existing data.
+It can add entities or fields or overwrite existing data.

+Specify this table using `@DB_ENTITIES_MOD`, tab delimiter, `<existing_table_name>` (where existing_table_name is the table name, not file name -- e.g., 'planets', not 'planets.tsv').

-Rules exactly follow rules for DB_ENTITIES except that entity names may or may not already exist.
+Rules exactly follow DB_ENTITIES except that entity names _must_ be present and they _may or may not already exist_ in the DB_ENTITIES table being modified.
 If an entity name already exists, the mod table data will overwrite existing values.
 Otherwise, a new entity/row is added to the existing table.
 Similarly, field names may or may not already exist.
 If a new field/column is specified, then all previously existing entities (that are absent in the mod table) will be assigned the default value for this field.

 ## ENUMERATION Format

-Specifies a single-column 'enumeration' table.
-No other file directives can be present.
+This is a single-column 'enumeration'-only table.

+The format can be optionally specified using `@ENUMERATION`.
+This is optional because the importer will attempt to read any single-column table as an ENUMERATION format.

-This is essentially the same as DB_ENTITIES except that only the 0-column is allowed, so we are creating table enumerations with no data.
-The only header that may be used (optionally) is `Prefix`.
+This is essentially a DB_ENTITIES format with only the 0-column: it creates entities enumerations with no data.
+There is no row for field names and the only header that may be used (optionally) is `Prefix`.
 As for DB_ENTITIES, prefixing the 0-column is done by modifying the header tag as `Prefix/<entity prefix>`.

-You can obtain row_number using `IVTableData.enumerations[entity_name]` or an enum-like dictionary structure using IVTableData.get_entity_enumeration(table_name).
+As for DB_ENTITIES, you can obtain row_number using `IVTableData.enumerations[entity_name]` or an enum-like dictionary using IVTableData.get_entity_enumeration(table_name).

 ## WIKI_TITLES Format

 Columns 'en.wiki', etc., provide localized translation of text keys into wiki title keys for external or internal wiki access.
-No other file directives can be present.

 ## ENUM_X_ENUM Format